MUNsdh/readthedocs/docs/source/Quick KiCAD Overview.rst

 **.sch** file.

 From here, you will see the blank schematic page and to the right of the screen is the toolbar.
 To start placing symbols, click the "place symbol tool" and then click anywhere on the schematic page to open the symbol library.
+Or press 'A' anywhere on the schematic for the symbols library.
 You can then search and select for whatever component you are looking for and place it in the schematic.

 .. figure:: ../_static/images/KiCAD1.png
     :figwidth: 500px